polsys/ennemi/README.md

 You can see the roadmap of planned additions on the [Milestones page](https://github.com/polsys/ennemi/milestones).
 See also the [support statement](docs/support.md).
+You can also follow the development by clicking `Watch releases` on the GitHub page.

 ## Getting started